-Susan Malbin (Co-Project Director, American Jewish History Society), Laura Leone (Co-Project Director, Center for Jewish History), Rachel Miller (Project Manager, Center for Jewish History), Rachel Harrison (Project Archivist, Center for Jewish History), Sarah Ponichtera (Project Archivist, Center for Jewish History), Christine McEvilly (Data Implementation Specialist, American Jewish History Society), Kevin Schlottmann (Data Implementation Specialist, Center for Jewish History)
+Susan Malbin, Co-Project Director, American Jewish Historical Society

+Laura Leone, Co-Project Director, Center for Jewish History

+Rachel Miller, Project Manager, Center for Jewish History

+Rachel Harrison, Project Archivist, Center for Jewish History

+Sarah Ponichtera, Project Archivist, Center for Jewish History

+Christine McEvilly, Data Implementation Specialist, American Jewish Historical Society

+Kevin Schlottmann, Data Implementation Specialist, Center for Jewish History

+Abstract

-Abstract: The Expanding Access to American Jewish Archival Collections initiative is a multistep collaborative project of the Center for Jewish History (the Center) and the American Jewish Historical Society (AJHS)-one of the Center's five partner institutions-to enhance access to American Jewish archival collections at local Jewish historical societies and museums and within academic special collections on the Eastern seaboard.
-This paper focuses on phase one of the project, funded by the Council on Library and Information Resources (CLIR), and points to future project phases.
+The Expanding Access to American Jewish Archival Collections initiative is a multistep collaborative project of the Center for Jewish History (the Center) and the American Jewish Historical Society (AJHS)-one of the Center's five partner institutions.
+The aim of the initiative is to enhance access to American Jewish archival collections at local Jewish historical societies and museums and within academic special collections on the eastern seaboard.
+This paper focuses on phase one of the project, funded by the Council on Library and Information Resources, and points to future project phases.

-The Expanding Access to American Jewish Archival Collections initiative is a multiphase collaborative project of the Center for Jewish History (the Center) and the American Jewish Historical Society (AJHS)-one of the Center's five partner institutions-to enhance access to American Jewish archival collections at local Jewish historical societies and museums and within academic special collections on the Eastern seaboard.
+he Expanding Access to American Jewish Archival Collections initiative is a multiphase collaborative project of the Center for Jewish History (the Center) and the American Jewish Historical Society (AJHS)-one of the Center's five partner institutions.
+The aim of the initiative is to enhance access to American Jewish archival collections at local Jewish historical societies and museums and within academic special collections on the eastern seaboard.
 The primary goal of the initiative is to create a place for local histories in the larger narratives of American Jewish history by boosting online representation and collection visibility so that local collections become widely accessible.

 In its construction and process, the initiative represents an expansion of the collaborative model that currently exists between the Center and its five partner organizations.
-The partners of the Center-American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute, Yeshiva University Museum, and YIVO Institute for Jewish Research-are independently managed entities with unique collecting policies related to particular facets of Jewish history.
-The Center offers a unifying infrastructure for the five organizations in its provision of access-oriented services, which include archival processing, preservation and digitization services, as well as maintenance of a single OPAC and digital asset management system.
+The partners of the Center- American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute, Yeshiva University Museum, and YIVO Institute for Jewish Research-are independently managed entities with unique collecting policies related to particular facets of Jewish history.
+The Center offers a unifying infrastructure for the five organizations in its provision of access-oriented services, which include archival processing, preservation and digitization services, and maintenance of a single OPAC (Online Public Access Catalog) and digital asset management system.
 The Center's collaborative environment relieves the partners of much of the burden of collection management, freeing resources for other activities central to the partners' respective missions.
-It presents a promising model for resource-sharing among local Jewish cultural heritage institutions as well.
+It also presents a promising model for resource sharing among local Jewish cultural heritage institutions.